 Good question!
-We only recently introduced a gloss finish option to a small selection of our prints, simply because we felt the nature of some of the artwork lends itself nicely to a lovely, shiny finish.
+We recently introduced a GLOSS finish option to a small selection of our prints, simply because we felt the nature of some of the artwork lends itself nicely to a lovely, shiny finish.
 All of our NEON ART PRINTS now come with gloss as an option, and boy does it look sexy!
 Our Gloss paper is also 230gsm so there is no difference in weight.

 Gloss paper has a higher sheen coating which further enhances colours and sharpness, it has a shiny, reflective quality and is great for bright colours, which of course the Neon artwork is full of!